fiolj/sparta/docs/source/Section_intro.rst

    -   runs from an :ref:`input script<commands>`
    -   syntax for defining and using :ref:`variables and formulas<variable>`
    -   syntax for :ref:`looping over runs<jump>` and breaking out of loops
-   -   run one or :ref:`multiple simulations simultaneously<howto-63-running-multiple-simulation>` (in parallel) from one script
+   -   run one or :ref:`multiple simulations simultaneously<howto-running-multiple-simulation-one>` (in parallel) from one script
-   -   :ref:`build as library<start-building-sparta-library>`, invoke SPARTA thru :ref:`library interface<howto-66-library-interface-sparta>` or provided :ref:`Python wrapper<python>`
+   -   :ref:`build as library<start-building-sparta-library>`, invoke SPARTA thru :ref:`library interface<howto-library-interface-sparta>` or provided :ref:`Python wrapper<python>`
-   -   :ref:`couple with other codes<howto-67-coupling-sparta-other>`: SPARTA calls other code, other code calls SPARTA, umbrella code calls both
+   -   :ref:`couple with other codes<howto-coupling-sparta-other-codes>`: SPARTA calls other code, other code calls SPARTA, umbrella code calls both

 .. _intro-models: